Written by: Stacy Jones

 While looking for your lost dog, you need to note down a few pointers and send a copy to each person helping you to find your dog.
 This information will help people find the dog aware of all the information and put together whatever clues they find.

-Now, let’s see what are these pointers that could help you move forward in the search:
+Now, let’s see what these pointers could help you move forward in the search:

 1. Keep the photos and physical description of your dog.